 The sponge cake has conquered the world with versions popular in countries across Europe and as far afield as Malaya, but it is the Americans we have to thank for National Sponge Cake Day, celebrated on the 23rd August each year.
 But, dear readers, this is a quintessentially English cake.

-The earliest known sponge cake recipe in English is found in English poet, Gervase Markham's 1615 book, The English Huswife, Containing the Inward and Outward Virtues Which Ought to Be in a Complete Woman.
-Indeed, to this day, every self-respecting English housewife bakes up a mean sponge cake - whether she be virtuous, or indeed complete, or not.
+The earliest known sponge cake recipe is found in English poet, Gervase Markham's 1615 book, The English Huswife, Containing the Inward and Outward Virtues Which Ought to Be in a Complete Woman.
+Indeed, to this day, every self-respecting English housewife (and indeed househusband) bakes up a mean sponge cake - whether she (or he) is virtuous, complete, or not.

 Our favourite British sponge cake is the Madeira Cake, so we'll be watching episodes of The Great British Bake Off while sipping on a Madurised Old Fashioned and dreaming of one of mum's light and moist Madeira Cakes.